spineo/quotations/index.md

   Applying sessions.0001_initial...
 OK
 ```

-You can also log into our database by issuing the command _sqlite3 myquote.sqlite3_ and running a built-in command like _.schema_ to view the applied entities.
+You can also log into the database by issuing the command _sqlite3 myquotes.sqlite3_ and running a built-in command like _.schema_ to view the applied entities.

+Now that our models and database are complete, we are ready to being populating our store (at least in the beginning, with some test data)

 ## Data Loader Scripts